rituslaria/devutils-python/README.md

-# Deployment Scripts
+# Devutils Python
+Very useful in automation where we need to create mysql database with same name as user and assign him a random password.
+Specially in SAAS based products where instances are created for different users.

-## Python Module Dependencies
+## Module Dependencies
 - Python 2.7.x
 - Python pip (latest)
 - mysqlclient (Install using pip)